victor-basurto/sitecore-training/questions/questions-02.md

 - Components
 - or Entire Page

-6- _Where can you download the latest version of Sitecore?_\
+6- _Where can you download the latest version of Sitecore?_
 - `dev.sitecore.net`

 7- _Why do we set icons on our templates?_
 - To make easier to find for Authors

-8- _How can you change the configuratin files load order?_
+8- _How can you change the configuration files load order?_
 - Using `<loadOrder>`

 9- _What setting determines whether or not an item can be viewed in the browser?_